 This week I received an offer to speak at a big, blockchain expo in Switzerland.
 That’s what I do in a mid-life career transition-or at least, it’s what I aspire to do.
 Last year, I presented at conferences, workshops, corporate retreats and trade shows on four continents.
 It’s not yet a full-time career.
 Often, I cannot find paid opportunities to present-and so I teach, write, consult or refine my presentation to keep it relevant. [continue below]…

-Admittedly I am not the best at marketing my presentation, but I’ve done a pretty good job of creating an industry reputation.
+Admittedly I am not the best at marketing my presentation and I could probably use a company like Trade Show Booth for some professional graphics or a banner stand at least, but I’ve done a pretty good job of creating an industry reputation so far.
 Whenever I am lucky enough to attend a conference, workshop, corporate retreat, or trade show, I always make sure to bring along some promotional materials like flyers and brochures to give out after my speech so that people can learn more about my services.
 In fact, I recently designed a brand new brochure using an online printing template similar to MyCreativeShop.
 It is so important that you have something with you to give out at these types of events, especially if you want to grow your audience.
 It can even be something as simple as some cheap custom lanyards, to be honest.
 And so, most of these presentation gigs begin with an offer from the host or producer.
 But like most presentation offers, this one came with strings attached.
 (More accurately, a ball, chain and an anchor ware attached!).
 Below, I have pasted the original invitation that I received-and the conversation that is still in process today.

 Surprise! – “Offers” to speak at conferences and expos are not offers at all.
 Sure, the show needs talented presenters.
 But their outreach is just a sales pitch.
 Rather than paying for talent, the owner or producer wants their talent to pay them.